Inland Products provides UID Labels that are MIL-STD-130 compliant for identification purposes.

 Required by the Armed Forces, DoD, and other government agencies, UID Labels are comprised of data both in human and machine-readable formats.
 These labels need to withstand the harshest environments and last for many years after application.

 Inland Products is proud to meet these requirements and supply some of the most prominent organizations in the world with the highest quality MIL-STD 130 UID labels available.

 For 2020, the Department of Defense (DoD) will spend over $750 billion on national security.
 As you can imagine, a big part of that budget is allocated toward acquiring new items, most likely, weapons, their parts, or other vital hardware.

-Because of that, suppliers of the DoD must adhere to and be compliant with government requirements, or risk having their shipment either denied and returned or to have their invoice be denied or not paid by the Government.
-So to ensure everything goes smoothly, there are UID labels you can utilize as a DoD supplier.
+Because of that, suppliers of the DoD must adhere to and be compliant with government requirements, or risk having their shipment either denied and returned.
+Or, to have their invoice be denied or not paid by the Government.
+So, to ensure everything goes smoothly, you can utilize UID labels as a DoD supplier.

 What Is MIL-STD-130?

 First off, let’s define what MIL-STD-130 is.